-Glaswegian are well known for being the friendliest people in Scotland, the food scene is pretty amazing and the architecture is breath taking.
+Glaswegian are well known for being the friendliest people in Scotland and in the UK as a whole I think, the food scene is great and the architecture out of a Harry Potter movie.
 So really there are quite a lot of reasons for which going to Glasgow is always a good idea.

 Shopping on Buchanan Street is a must when visiting Glasgow.
 This is a long pedestrian avenue, with big shop names such as TK Maxx, Nike, Zara, you name it.
-Not only big chains, but also unique stores such as the Argyll Arcade, an historic building with the finest jewellery.
+Not only big chains, but also unique stores such as the Argyll Arcade, an historic building with fine jewellery.

 I visited Glasgow on many occasions and I put together a list of my favourite places for you, so I hope you enjoy your visit there too 🙂

 The University of Glasgow